-The entry-level requirements for the Bachelor of Arts degree in Biological Sciences are completion of the following courses: Calculus 1, two semesters of Chemistry (CH 301 and CH302) and two semesters of Biology (BIO 311C and 311D) with at least a C- or higher.
+The entry-level requirements for the B.A., B.S.A., and B.S. degree in Biological Sciences are completion of the following courses: Calculus 1, two semesters of Chemistry (CH 301 and CH302) and two semesters of Biology (BIO 311C and 311D) with at least a C- or higher.

-Learn the difference between the BA vs BS degree.
+Learn the difference between the B.A. vs B.S.A. vs B.S. degree.